 Hero background

-Help fight daily hunger by supporting the local community at Seoul's social soup kitchen.
-Discover the city from an authentic perspective through a unique volunteering and sharing experience.
+Help tackle daily food insecurity by supporting the local community at a Seoul soup kitchen.
+See the city from a grounded angle through volunteering and shared time with the people who use it.

 Where